tibordome/cosmic_profiles/docs/source/density_profiles/index.rst

 .. math:: r = \sqrt{x^2+y^2+z^2},

 where :math:`(x,y,z)` are the coordinates of a point cloud particle in some coordinate system centered on either the center of mass or the mode of the cloud.
-The density profile describes the radial mass distribution of the points in the cloud in units of :math:`M_{\odot}h^2/(\mathrm{Mpc})^3`.
+The density profile describes the radial mass distribution of the points in the cloud, e.g. in units of :math:`M_{\odot}h^2/(\mathrm{Mpc})^3` in the above plot.

 To estimate density profiles with *Cosmic Profiles*, we first instantiate a ``DensProfs`` object called ``cprofiles`` via::